-On July 30, 2024, the Company entered into a Securities Purchase Agreement (the "July 2024 Purchase Agreement") with certain institutional and accredited investors (each, a "Purchaser" and collectively, the "Purchasers"), pursuant to which the Company agreed to issue and sell, in a registered direct offering, an aggregate of 5,000,000 shares of the Company's common stock at an offering price of \$2.00 per share for gross proceeds of \$10.0 million before the deduction of the placement agent fees and offering expenses.
-In a concurrent private placement (together with the registered direct offering, the "July 2024 Offering") and also pursuant to the July 2024 Purchase Agreement, the Company agreed to issue to the Purchasers unregistered warrants (the "Warrants") to purchase shares of common stock.
-The closing of the July 2024 Offering occurred on August 1, 2024.
+On July 30, 2024, the Company entered into a Securities Purchase Agreement (the "July 2024 Purchase Agreement") with certain institutional and accredited investors (each, a "Purchaser" and collectively, the "Purchasers").
+Pursuant to the July 2024 Purchase Agreement, the Company agreed to issue and sell, issued, in a registered direct offering, an aggregate of 5,000,000 shares of the Company's common stock at an offering price of \$2.00 per share for gross proceeds of \$10.0 million before the deduction of the placement agent's fees and offering expenses.
+In a concurrent private placement (together with the registered direct offering, the "July 2024 Offering"), the Company agreed to issue and sell, issued, to the Purchasers unregistered warrants (the "Warrants") to purchase an aggregate of 5,000,000 shares of its common stock at a purchase price of \$2.00 per share.
+The Warrants were exercisable immediately after issuance for a term of five and one-half years following the date of issuance.
+The July 2024 Offering occurred on August 1, 2024.

-In connection with the July 2024 Offering, the Company entered into an engagement letter agreement with Wainwright pursuant to which the Company agreed to pay Wainwright and any other placement agents for the July 2024 Offering a cash fee equal to 7% of the aggregate gross proceeds raised from the sale of the securities sold in the July 2024 Offering and reimburse the placement agents for certain of their expenses in an amount not to exceed \$85,000.
-Brookline Capital Markets, a division of Arcadia Securities, LLC, acted as co-placement agent in the July 2024 Offering.
+In connection with the July 2024 Offering, the Company entered into an engagement letter agreement with Wainwright & Partners, LLC, which the Company agreed to pay Wainwright and any other placement agents for the July 2024 Offering a cash fee equal to 5.0% of the aggregate gross proceeds raised from the sale of the securities sold in the July 2024 Offering and reimburse the placement agents for certain of their expenses in an amount not to exceed \$85,000.
+Brookline Capital Markets, a division of Arcadia Securities, LLC, was the co-placement agent in the July 2024 Offering.

-Pursuant to the July 2024 Purchase Agreement, the Purchasers purchased an aggregate of 5,000,000 shares of common stock and Warrants to purchase an aggregate of 5,000,000 shares of common stock at a purchase price of \$2.00 per share and accompanying Warrant.
+Pursuant to the July 2024 Purchase Agreement, the Purchasers purchased an aggregate of 5,000,000 shares of common stock, Warrants to purchase an aggregate of 5,000,000 shares of common stock at a purchase price of \$2.00 per share and unregistered Warrant.
 The Warrants have an exercise price of \$2.00 per share and were exercisable immediately after issuance for a term of five and one-half years following the date of issuance.